 Two Local Credit Unions to Merge

-Bethalto, Illinois -- Wednesday, April 9, 2014 – The Board of Directors of Laclede Community Credit Union (LCCU) has entered into a merger agreement with 1st MidAmerica Credit Union.
-The membership of LCCU approved the merger by vote on April 8.
-Approval has also been granted by the credit unions’ regulatory agencies, the Illinois Department of Financial and Professional Regulation and the National Credit Union Administration.
-The merger is expected to be complete on May 31, 2014, with 1st MidAmerica as the continuing credit union, and all employees of both credit unions will be able to continue their careers with 1st MidAmerica.
+Bethalto, Illinois -- Wednesday, June 15, 2011 - The Board of Directors of Alton Area Employees Federal Credit Union (AAEFCU) has entered into a merger agreement with 1st MidAmerica Credit Union.
+Approval was given on June 10, 2011 by the National Credit Union Administration.
+The state's Division of Financial Institutions also reviewed and approved the merger, which will be

-“This strategic move will produce rewards for our members and our employees,” said Perry Withers, President of LCCU.
-“Our members will have access to more branches throughout the Riverbend area, better rates, and more convenience through the additional services offered by 1st MidAmerica.”

 Get The Latest News!